 by Briana Carrigg

-An overhead rate is generally defined as a combination of management, general, and fundraising expenses.
+Overhead rates are generally defined as a combination of management, general, and fundraising expenses.
 While discourse is evolving to accept overhead as essential to mission advancement, many funders still remain dismissive of organizations with higher overhead rates.

 Ironically, these are often the funders who require applications with an abundance of questions that can be repetitive; might request that a special budget form be completed (in addition to attaching the operating budget that the organization’s key players have already worked tirelessly on); or may even require that an applicant print and mail enough packets of a grant application and the 60 page tax-return for their 10 trustees (yes, for a total of 600+ pieces of paper).
+Overhead rates matter.

 As a participant in a grantmaking program myself, I recognize that trustees, program officers, and corporations must perform due diligence before allocating the valuable and limited funds that they oversee.
-That said, however, it is advantageous to ask funders to reexamine their giving goals and more simply, their applications.
+That said, however, it is advantageous to ask funders to re-examine their giving goals and more simply, their applications.
 If you are involved with a funding entity and know that your application hasn’t been refreshed in a while, here are some thoughts and tips to shift to a more nonprofit-friendly grant application:

 Time-value: Let’s just say for simplicity sake that Executive Directors and Development Directors (the ones often doing the actual grant writing) earn $60,000 a year or $30/hour.
 If it’s taking 10 hours to complete a grant application for your foundation’s $1,000 maximum grant, is that $300 investment of staff time cost effective?
 If the answer is “no”, can you cut down your questions to really get at the heart of what you need to know to make a funding decision?
 Are you asking duplicative questions without realizing it?
 Are you asking questions but getting the same stock answer from all applicants?
 What questions are your reviewers really focused on?
 And conversely what questions do your reviewers often dismiss?
 Could you switch your approach altogether and use the common grant application?